osumontreal/docs.osumontreal.ca/content/en/matrix/clients/desktop.md

    change it.
 We recommend using your `FirstLastname` but you are free to pick any username that complies with our Code of Conduct.
 1. Click on the _Register_ button.
-1. Voilà, you should now be signed in the Matrix 🌐!
+1. Voilà, you should now be signed in in the Matrix 🌐!

 ### Sign in